This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main

 Hope for Clandon following fire

 Clandon Park was built by a Venetian architect for Lord Onslow in the 1720s.
 As one of the country’s most complete examples of a Palladian mansion it featured original stucco ceilings and marble fireplaces, the most impressive of which were in the Marble Hall.
 The house was refurbished during the 1960s to house a collection of 18th-century furniture and porcelain acquired by collector Hannah Gubbay.

 Sadly, on Wednesday 29 April 2015, a fire broke out at Clandon.
 Everyone was evacuated from the building but the fire caused significant damage, effectively leaving the house a shell.
 A well-rehearsed multi-agency salvage operation was carried out, but salvage is limited in so severe a fire.
 We’d like to thank all the agencies involved and the local community, for coming together and supporting us.

 There will be the opportunity to visit the gardens at Clandon Park, by timed ticket only for six Saturdays between 12 September and 17 October.
-Other than this Clandon Park will remain closed to the public and will remain so for the foreseeable future.
+Other than this Clandon Park will remain closed to the public for the foreseeable future.
 Access to Clandon Park Garden Centre remains unaffected.
 Our efforts are now focused on making the building safe to enter so we can begin the large scale salvage effort designed by leading experts.
 We’re hopeful that Clandon Park can be rebuilt and has a long-term future.
 It’s too early to say how, when and in what form it could be rebuilt, but as we get more information on the extent of the damage we’ll be able to take a clearer view on the potential options for the house.